stablekernel/aqueduct/source/docs/http/request_sink.md

 ## Subclassing RequestSink

-The responsibility of a `RequestSink` is to set up routes and initialize resources it will use to fulfill requests.
+The responsibility of a `RequestSink` is to set up routes and initialize services it will use to fulfill requests.
 There are five initialization methods in `RequestSink`, each with its own purpose.
 The methods and the order they are executed in are as follows:

 1. `RequestSink.initializeApplication`: this *static* method is called once at the very beginning of an application's startup, before any instances of `RequestSink` are created.
 2. An instance of `RequestSink` is created with its default constructor.